Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Conclusion

 \section{Conclusion}

-In this paper we proposed a framework for deep algorithm unfolding based on task-adapted normalizing flow priors.
-Our method first learns generic priors on a given train dataset, and then adapts these to the specific image restoration task at hand.
-We evaluated the performance of our approach for a variety of such tasks, i.e., image denoising, inpainting and deblurring, and demonstrate performance gains compared to strong baselines.
+We propose a framework for deep algorithm unfolding based on task-adapted normalizing flows priors.
+Our method first learns generic priors on a given training dataset, and then adapts these to the specific image restoration task at hand.
+We evaluate the performance of our approach for a variety of such tasks, i.e., image denoising, inpainting and deblurring and for different scenarios, i.e., out-of-distribution measurements.
+We demonstrate performance gains compared to strong baselines.
+While unfolding and end-to-end training enables fitting to (and exploiting) a specific data distribution, it also makes it more sensitive to out of distribution measurements.
+We show that generative flow proximal operators suffer less from this problem than standard discriminative U-Net or ResNet ones, and thus have advantages in real world applications of unfolding.
 Beyond image restoration, we expect our method to find applications in compressed sensing and medical image reconstruction, which is part of future work.